 WW2 saw an increased demand for casein for manufacture of uniform buttons, paint, adhesives and also in aircraft production.
 Therefore, it became a ‘declared commodity’ with the price under government control.
 The export of casein powder was banned.
 In 1947 local producers were asking for this ban to be lifted.
 People working in a wide range of employment, including button manufacturing , were not free to change employment without a permit.
 The following article describes how the sudden demand created problems, and opportunities, for many manufacturers.
 Some of these manufacturers are outlined below.

 ‘Statement’ buttons were popular after WW2 to decorate the otherwise austere style of clothing in vogue at the time.
-Some examples of these were Grant Featherston’s glass buttons.
-Others were ceramic, and some were locally made.
-One such producer was Marie Gardner.
+One local maker of these were Grant Featherston with his beautiful glass buttons.
+Another producer was Marie Gardner.

 Marie Gardner, 1899-1971, began studying pottery at Sydney Technical College in 1938.
 In 1947 she set up a small pottery studio in her backyard in Harbord, Sydney, and produced vases, lamps, wall pockets, cruets and other decorative pieces.